-LifeSpire is affiliated with its sponsoring agency, the Baptist General Association of Virginia (BGAV).
+LifeSpire is a cooperative partner of the Baptist General Association of Virginia (BGAV).
 This affiliation stems from the Baptist General Association of Virginia's original concern that there be facilities in Virginia to provide benevolent care for the aged in a Christian environment.